 Anything that might be perceived as having restrictions to it.
 This one’s particularly important if you are auctioning vacations.
 Parents don’t want to get stuck with a getaway weekend that they can only take advantage of during a few time slots during the year.

-For more help with auctions, check out these resources:
+For more help with your school auction, check out these resources: